Understanding NFT Price Moves through Tweets Keywords Analysis: Data Collection

 \section{Data Collection}

-We collect the NFT token trade transactions for some most successful NFT collections from Opensea top 19 (top 20 exclude marketplace Rarible) as of June 2022 and their corresponding fake or copycat collections in Table. \ref{NFT_collection_table}.
+We collect the NFT token trade transactions for some most successful NFT collections from Opensea top 19 (top 20 exclude marketplace Rarible) as of 2022 first half year and their corresponding fake or copycat collections in Table. \ref{NFT_collection_table}.
 The data was collected by querying Google BigQuery\footnote{https://cloud.google.com/bigquery} \textit{bigquery--public--data.crypto\_ethereum} resource given the smart contract addresses of those NFT collections.
-The transactions contain \textit{taddress from}, \textit{address to}, \textit{token id}, \textit{transaction hash}, \textit{transaction value} (price in Eth), \textit{transaction hash}, and \textit{block timeframe}.
-The transactions are either with a transaction value of 0 as a transfer or with a positive transaction value as a sale emitted by the smart contract.
+The transactions contain \textit{address from}, \textit{address to}, \textit{token id}, \textit{transaction hash}, \textit{transaction value} (price in Eth wei), \textit{transaction hash}, and \textit{block timeframe}.
+The transactions are either with a transaction value of 0 or a small positive value as a transfer or with a positive transaction value as a sale emitted by the smart contract.
 If more than one NFTs were exchanged in the same transaction, we split the transaction value equally.
-We also collect the tweets associated (from, reply to, or @ ) with a Twitter account for the Twitter accounts in Table. \ref{NFT_collection_table}, corresponding to the period between Jan 01, 2018 to June 01, 2022, except for CryptoKitties from Sept 16, 2018 to June 01, 2022 due to the large volume.
-We filter out the tweets with less than 5 likes for the original collection, and less than 1 likes for copycat projects to drop some noise data.
+We collect all the tweets from the account, all the replies to these tweets, and the other tweets @account name or mention the account name for each Twitter account in Table. \ref{NFT_collection_table}, corresponding to the period between Jan 01, 2018 to Nov 15, 2022, except for CryptoKitties from Sept 16, 2018 to Nov 15, 2022 due to the large volume.
+We filter out the tweets with less than five likes for the original collection and less than one likes for copycat projects to drop some noisy data.